 Pen name of François-Marie Arouet (1694–1778), the most influential of the French "philosophes."
 Amidst the sensation caused by the first Orientalist translations he declared India the foremost of civilizations.
 That set off a determined propaganda effort by the East India Company to convince Europeans that India was really a barbaric place.

 A 14" by 18" dungeon in Fort William at Calcutta was billed as the "Black Hole" by British propagandists who alleged that the Nawab of Bengal had imprisoned 146 British prisoners there on a hot summer night, killing 123.
 The story was widely believed until post-colonial historians questioned how 146 British prisoners could be crammed into a 14X18 space.
+The story was invented by the local head of the East India Company to justify attacking the teenage Nawab of Bengal, Suraj ud Dowlah.
+The subsequent "Battle of Plassey" (Pilashi) was also largely fictional, for the Nawab's uncle had been bribed (with money borrowed from the richest banker in Mughal India, Jagat Seth of Calcutta).

 The Indian uprising of 1857 produced one of the great national icons of the freedom movement: the 23-year old Rani (Queen) of Jhansi.
 She went to her death in battle wearing a priceless pearl necklace.

 The Decline of the West was written during the First World War by a German professor Oswald Spengler (1889-1936).
 He was deeply affected by Germany's defeat.
+His warnings about the "colored races" appropriating European technology and using it against the West has contributed an element of fear to all later Western policy towards Asia and Africa.

 TIME magazine celebrated the end of the 20th Century with a special issue on 100 Heroes and Icons.
 One of the hundred was Mahatma Gandhi, his place in history explained by India-born British novelist Salman Rushdie.